 Where are we going?

 _ustwo Auto’s new book ‘Humanising Autonomy: Where Are We Going?’ explores how human centred design can help tackle barriers to Autonomous Vehicle adoption.
-In this series of blog posts we will be introducing major themes and insights from the book – which you can download in full here. _
+In this series of blog posts we will be introducing major themes and insights from the book. _

 User research and a human centred design approach form the basis of ustwo’s thinking on autonomy and driverless cars.